What Are Credit Card Points? A Guide in Australia

 Points earned for every dollar spent

-Purchases that often do not earn points can include:
+However, exclusions are common.
+Transactions that may not earn points can include:

 - Cash advances